 Blue Point Beach is situated in the Uluwatu area of South Bali and is also referred to as Suluban Beach.
-The beach is under steep limestone cliffs and can only be reached by narrow stairways and through rocks and which makes the beach look like a hidden, almost secret beach.
+The beach is under steep limestone cliffs and can only be reached by descending over 500 modern stairs.

 The best thing about Blue Point Beach, Bali, is its dramatic location.
 The waves break on dramatic cliffs, surfers ride through the reef breaks, and this ocean changes colours all day long, including deep blue, emerald green, and so on.
 The Blue Point Beach, even though it is a worldwide sensation among surfers, has retained a raw, wild nature that seems to be painstakingly genuine.